Protecting the consumer's right to choose alternatives for simplicity, dignity, and economy in funeral arrangements

 FRONTLINE's The Undertaking aired on Idaho Public TV on October 30, 2007 and can now be viewed via that link to the PBS website.
 The film "enters the world of Thomas Lynch, a writer, poet and undertaker whose family for three generations has cared for both the living and the dead in a small Michigan town.
 Through the intimate stories of families coming to terms with grief, mortality, and a funeral's rituals, it illuminates the heartbreak and beauty in the journey taken between the living and the dead when a loved one dies."

-Terry Gross talks to author Mark Harris on Fresh Air, Jan.
+Terry Gross talked to author Mark Harris on Fresh Air, Jan.
 22, 2007, on the topic of Environmentally Friendly Funerals.
 Harris is a former environmental columnist with the LA Times Syndicate, and author of the book Grave Matters: A Journey Through the Modern Funeral Industry to a Natural Way of Burial.

 Tom Chiarella's advice on How to Give a Eulogy, in the Sept.
 2006 Esquire.